nintervik/vmWalkingKit/README.md

 # Installation instructions

-**DISCLAIMER:** the tool should work with Maya 2017-2020 but it will perform best with later versions of Maya, espcially with Maya 2019 and 2020.
+**DISCLAIMER:** the tool should work with Maya 2017-2020 but it will perform best with later versions of Maya, especially with Maya 2019 and 2020.

 1. Download the latest release .zip from the release [section](https://github.com/nintervik/vmWalkingKit/releases) of the repository and unzip it anywhere on your computer.<br/>
 2. Inside the *vmWalkingKit_v0.5* folder, you’ll find five things:<br/>